callanh/pathos-official/README.md

 6. Press `F5` to run **PathosOfficial** project.

 If these steps are successful, the Pathos game will launch, running the forked code.
 Exit the game and make a minor change to the code before building and running again to see the difference in the game.

+This project relies on packages from `nuget.org` which should be automatically added to your "Package Sources" when you first set up Nuget.

 > NOTE: when the Pathos game self-updates you need to pull the latest commits from the Official repository and vice versa.